 - What degrees and majors are offered through the Cerritos Program Center?
 Check out the Majors, Minors and More! link on the left side of this page.

 - Can I minor in a program?
 Yes!
-The most popular minors are Accounting, Computer Information Management, and Health Care Management, among others.
+The most popular minors are Accounting, Marketing, Computer Information Management, and Health Care Management, among others.

 - I am a business major, will courses that applied to my AA business requirements also apply toward the BBA requirements?
 In many cases a students earn "double" credit for business courses that were taken to meet AA requirements.
 That is, a course that was applied to the AA may also be applied to the BBA or BS, saving the student time and money.